5 Ways to Fight Rising Beef and Pork Prices

 We respect your privacy.
 Unsubscribe at any time.

 If you haven’t tried meatless Mondays (or any other day of the week), you should!
-Meatless Monday just means eating only vegetables for dinner one night a week.
+Meatless Monday just means preparing a meal without meat for dinner one night a week.
 Not only is this a healthy way to eat, but it also cuts down on meat items on your grocery bill too!

 Vegetables and grains, including beans, rice, squashes, and leafy greens can be nutritious ways to fill your dinner plate.